MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

     runtimeclass CoreWebView2
     {
         ...
-        /// Same as PostWebMessageAsJson, but also has support for posting DOM objects
+        /// Same as `PostWebMessageAsJson`, but also has support for posting DOM objects
         /// to page content.
 The `additionalObjects` property in the DOM MessageEvent
         /// fired on the page content is a ArrayLike list of
         /// DOM objects that can be posted to the web content.
 Currently the